 Food Arts; April 1, 2009

 "A group of top New York City chefs shower culinary gold at a series of artfully tweaked, history rekindling feasts."
-Read "Triumphs in the Past Lane"
+Read more in "Triumphs in the Past Lane"

 The Most Underrated Cut of Beef: Full of flavor and juice, prime rib deserves another look

 Daniel Duane, Men's Journal; March 2009

 "Here's a question every meat-loving man should ask himself: Do I know what prime rib is?"
 Read more in "The Most Underrated Cut of Beef: Full of flavor and juice, prime rib deserves another look"